samuel-x/unimelb-notes/COMP30023/tut11.md

-# COMP30023: Computer Systems Tutorial Week 11 and 12
+# COMP30023: Computer Systems Tutorial Week 11
 ### Certificates and PKI, TLS

 ### 1. What is a digital certificate?